A Sealed-bid Auction with Fund Binding: Preventing Maximum Bidding Price Leakage

 \subsubsection{Proving of Bidding using DECO}

-Each bidder is required to prove that the bidding price is preserved at a one-time address.
-If this proof of balance is not required, then a bidder can submit multiple bids using different one-time addresses and select any bid during the revealing phase according to the other bids.
+Each bidder is required to prove that the bidding price is preserved at a one-time address to provide the fund-binding property.
 In the proposed protocol, the bidder proves to the oracle node that the balance of the one-time address displayed by Etherscan is equal to the bidding price using DECO. \footnote{We modified an application of binary options using DECO~\cite{ZhangMMGJ20}.} Let Etherscan be $\Source$, the bidder be $\Prover$, the oracle be $\Verifier$, and $(\vko,\sigko)$ be the oracle's verification key and signing key.
 The secret information for the bidder's access to Etherscan is the one-time address $\theta_p$.
 First, the bidder sets $P$ as the bidding price, calculates $(\com_P,\dec_P)=\Commit(P)$, and sends $\com_P$ to the auction contract.
-The auction contract issues a unique number as the bid ID that correspond to the commitment.
-Next, the Etherscan, a bidder, and the oracle execute DECO, and the bidder obtains from the Etherscan that the balance value of the one-time address is $P^\ast$.
+The auction contract issues a unique number as the bid ID that corresponds to the commitment.
+Next, the Etherscan, a bidder, and the oracle execute DECO.
+The bidder accesses the page of Etherscan that describes the balance value of the one-time address, and obtains the balance value $P^\ast$.
 Note that the oracle does not know which page in the Etherscan corresponds to the bidder because the query is hidden.
 This means that the oracle cannot learn the one-time address of the bidder.
 The bidder then provides the oracle with a zero-knowledge proof of knowledge that $P^*$ was obtained from $\theta_p$, plus ${\sf ZK}\text{-}{\sf PoK}\{P^*: \com_P=\Commit(P^*)\}$.
 This shows that the committed value P stored in the auction contract before the execution of DECO is $P^*$.
 If the proof is valid, the oracle generates a signature on the bid ID using $\sigko$ as a credential.
 Finally, the bidder sends the oracle's signature to the auction contract, and if the signature is valid, the auction contract accepts the bidding of $\com_P$ specified by the bid ID.